WoofyIO/Queercon-app/README.md

 All source code for editing is in: Queercon/src
 The cert is there in build for android.. its not actuly tied to the deployment.. nice try ;)

-# Want to test? contact Jake for iOS (to add you to testflight).
+# Want to test? contact (someone TBD) for iOS (to add you to testflight).
 For android go here and opt onto beta:
 https://play.google.com/apps/testing/org.queercon.app